openstack/cinder-specs/specs/2024.1/quota-system.rst

-Some preliminary code was prototyped for the volume creation and get usage operations to evaluate the performance of the different quota drivers: the old, the new ``Counters``, and the new ``Counting``.
+Some preliminary code was prototyped for the volume creation and get usage operations to evaluate the performance of the different quota drivers: the old, the new ``StoredQuotaDriver``, and the new ``DynamicQuotaDriver``.

-The results showed that the new ``Counters`` system was twice as fast as the old code in both operations, and the ``Counting`` was slower than the ``Counters`` driver, as expected, but faster than the old one until there are around 26000 resources per project.
+The results showed that the new ``StoredQuotaDriver`` system was twice as fast as the old code in both operations, and the ``DynamicQuotaDriver`` was slower than the ``StoredQuotaDriver``, as expected, but faster than the old one until there are around 26000 resources per project.

-So the ``Counting`` driver is less likely to be out of sync with reality because it doesn't store fixed values, but the ``Counters`` driver has better performance, and that's the reason why both drivers are going to be implemented, to allow system administrators decide which one is better for them.
+So the ``DynamicQuotaDriver`` is less likely to be out of sync with reality because it doesn't store fixed values, but the ``StoredQuotaDriver`` has better performance, and that's the reason why both drivers are going to be implemented, to allow system administrators decide which one is better for them.

-The default driver will be ``Counting`` to prioritize the usage values always stay in sync, and large deployments or those looking for best performance will be able to use the ``Counters`` quota driver.
+The default driver will be ``DynamicQuotaDriver`` to prioritize the usage values always stay in sync, and large deployments or those looking for best performance will be able to use the ``StoredQuotaDriver``.

 Deployments may even start with one quota system and then switch to the other if necessary.